 Tracey Stott practises intellectual property law as a barrister and solicitor, with particular experience in matters that impact the innovative pharmaceutical industry.

 Her scientific knowledge combined with a deep understanding of patent law allows her to help her clients create and protect intellectual property at all stages.
 She has experience in all aspects of pharmaceutical patent litigation, including infringement and validity actions and proceedings under the Patented Medicines (Notice of Compliance) Regulations.
-She also advises on various regulatory regimes, including data protection, biologics and the Patented Medicine Prices Review Board.
+She also advises on various regulatory regimes, including data protection, biologics, Certificates of Supplementary Protection and the Patented Medicine Prices Review Board.

 Dr. Stott is co-editor of our firm's Pharma in Brief bulletin, which provides timely updates on legal and regulatory developments affecting the pharmaceutical industry.
 She is also active in the IP community, including as chair of the Toronto Intellectual Property Group.